-Is their a human avoiding False/True positif ?
-Or / And are there statictics algorithms ?
+Is there a human avoiding False/True positive?
+Or / And are there statistics algorithms?

-The multi-level-model
+The multi-level-model (MLM)

 Multilevel models (also known as hierarchical linear models, nested data models, mixed models, random coefficient, random-effects models, random parameter models, or split-plot designs) are statistical models of parameters that vary at more than one level.
 (Citation Wikipedia)